KavourEI/PyTorch_Exploration/README.md

 * 00_pytorch_fundamentals.ipynb : I go through fundamental aspects of using PyTorch
 * 01_pytorch_workflow.ipynb : The several key steps of the workflow while using PyTorch
 * 02_pytorch_classification.ipynb : Exploring classificaiton problem using PyTorch.
 Binary and Multiclass Classification
+* 04_pytorch_custom_datasets.ipynb : Creating, exploring and using a custom dataset.